 A sex crime is someone touching another person in a sexual manner against that person's will.
 If you are an adult and you touch any minor in a sexually inappropriate manner, then that would also be considered a sex crime.

-What Steps Can I Take To Protect Myself If I Have Been Arrested For A Sex Crime In Los Angeles?
+What Steps Can I Take To Protect Myself If I Have Been Arrested For A Sex Crime?

 First, the police will bring you back to the station and try to get you to talk to a detective.
 Do not talk to them or not make any statements.
 Get an attorney as fast as possible, so you can start to assert all your rights, preserve evidence, and do everything you possibly can to avoid the harsh penalties that come along with sex crimes.

-Are Most Sex Crimes Committed Or Charged In Los Angeles Bondable Offenses?
+Are Most Sex Crimes Committed Or Charged Bondable Offenses?

 Should I Hire An Attorney In Advance If I Am Being Investigated For A Sex Crime?